-If you’ve ever asked yourself: What can I make with ground beef tonight? you’ve hit the jackpot with this list!
+How many times have we asked ourselves: What can I make with ground beef tonight?
+I know I have plenty of times.
+Well you’ve hit the jackpot with this list!
 Here’s my handpicked collection of recipes–each promising to be not only tasty–but most are fast and easy to make too.

 Brown 1 lb of ground beef, drain off fat then add a chopped onion and minced garlic (2 or 3 cloves), salt and pepper and cook for about 5 minutes.
 Add tomatoes (crushed canned tomatoes–28 oz), 3 cups of water and bring to a boil.
 Add 3 cups of macaroni, cover, reduce heat and simmer for about 20 minutes (stir occasionally).
 Once pasta is cooked, add 1/4 to 1/3 cup of shredded Cheddar (depending on how cheesy you like it), heat until melted then serve.

 Ready to check out the rest?
 Here you go…